agronja/modern-web-dev-su2020/README.md

-# Mark and Josh's best attempt at making a gitHub repository
+# Mark and Josh's best attempt at sharing stuff with each other on GitHub